Why Weren't Homeowners Told These 3 Truths About New Windows?

 When you approach your windows can you feel cold air coming in from outside (or, hot air during the Summer)?
 Or, are they getting difficult to open and close?
 If so, you may want replacement windows.
 But you shouldn't just get any type.

-Here are three ways you can save with windows.
+Here are three ways you could save with windows.

 First, the US Department of Energy reports you save $71 to $501 on energy costs annually if you replace your windows with new efficient windows.1